 Go on the fishing trip of your lifetime.

-Fly Fishing Barracuda
+Fly Fishing for Barracuda

 Found in many tropical to temperate waters throughout the Indo-Pacific region and subtropical Atlantic, the barracuda is a fiercely opportunistic predator that puts up a good fight.
 We love fly fishing for barracuda because you need more than the best barracuda flies, rods, and tackle – you need your wits about you!

-The body of the barracuda fish is covered in well-formed scales that give it an almost snake-like pattern.
+The body of the barracuda is covered in well-formed scales that give it an almost snake-like pattern.
 The colouration changes from blue-grey above to silvery, chalky white below, while a prominent lateral line extends from behind the head all the way to the tail.

 KEY FACTS ABOUT BARRACUDA